Leadership Competencies

 These types of leaders use their strong team-building skills to assess the strengths and weaknesses of those around them.
 This knowledge helps get the right people in the right seats and assign tasks or responsibilities wisely, playing to the collective strengths of the team and moving the organization closer to its goals.

-13. Strong communication
+13. Strong Communication

 One of the most important qualities of great leaders is the ability to portray positive and negative messages effectively.